How Much Does A Freelance Writer Earn In India? Is It Worth The Effort?

 There are several areas one needs to think about.
 But first of all, it is vital that you introspect within that how much you think you deserve after analyzing your actual work experience.
 It also depends on where you currently reside.
 All countries have their own standards.
 For instance, the average price of an experienced writer in the United States will fall somewhere around $50 for a 500-words article.
 You do the math!

-In India, an entry-level writer will have an average cost about 0.50 paisa per word.
-Once the experience is gained, they will move to somewhere between 1 to 3 INR per word.
-With more and more opportunities, the price will vary.
-Obviously, if you had a deal of 1 INR per word in your previous projects, you will elevate your criteria till 1.5 or 2 INR in your next, and even more in your next-to-next.
+In India, an entry-level to intermediate writer has an average cost between 0.50 paisa per word to 2.5 INR per word.
+Those who have 5 or more years of experience charge between 5 to 10 INR per word.
+Obviously, if you had a deal of 1 INR per word in your previous projects, you will elevate your price over time.
 I have always chosen to elevate my price every year.

 There will be instances when you will find yourself in a position in which some employers will fail to notice your skills.
 The reason could be any.
 They may think that researching and writing is not a skill to be counted, and is not enough to be appreciated.
 So, you may find yourself in a dilemma whether it is a right time to switch to somewhere better where you could be valued.
 But more about that we will discuss later.